 We met this outgoing, warm family during our off-road weekend with Rodolfo and Alejandra and their friends.
 During that weekend Alexis found the solution to our continuous car issue that kept us in Puerto Ordaz for so long.
 He knew where to find two new rear full floating hubs.
 And, miraculously, he managed to source them before our flight took us back to Puerto Ordaz.
 On top of that, Alexis didn’t want a dime for them.

-When in Venezuela and in need of parts for your Toyota, Alexis may be exactly the guy you need as his has a shop selling repuestos.
+When in Venezuela and in need of parts for your Toyota, Alexis may be exactly the guy you need as he has a shop selling repuestos.
 Find him here, or email elrustico2[at]gmail[dot]com.

 Just before leaving Caracas, we swung by his Toyota parts shop for a quick coffee and picture moment.
 On departure Alexis had loaded a desk with all the BJ45 parts he could find in his shop, saying, “Take your pick, they are yours to have.”